johnoneworks/saba-future/hardhat/README.md

         - UPGRADING_CONTRACT

           The new contrat name which you want to upgrade.
-It will use the varialbe when executing upgradeProxy.js.
+It will use the variable when executing upgradeProxy.js.
 You don't have to set the variable before that.

     - Deploy Sure Token